OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Veteran.md

 # Veteran

-Low level fighters, often on their way to or from war.
+Low-level fighters, often on their way to or from war.

 ------